prestontw/bazel-rust-guided-experiment/stage-2-crates-vendor/README.md

 > the most recent release was version `0.4.0`.
 >
 > Keeping documentation up to date with code is hard,
-> as evinced that this guide is immediately behind!
+> as evinced by the fact that this guide is immediately behind!
 > I don't feel like this is a complaint regarding `rust_rules`'s documentation
 > because I can go and improve the situation through pull requests!